 The only real way to learn about windshield repair is to ACTUALLY DO IT!
 You should be proficient and comfortable with our stone damage methods after approximately 10-20 repairs.

-You must practice INSIDE a garage.
+You must practice INSIDE.
 This will allow you time to develop your technique and skills without any UV bouncing around to cause the windshield repair resin to prematurely cure.

 BEFORE you go out to repair for money, you must first practice.
 Your name and reputation depend on it.
 Here are a few ways you can get experience.